open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 ### Dice

-Cadence uses six sided dice, written as "d6", to determine the outcome of many actions and there are a few ways these are used.
-The most common is in an action roll, such as an attack roll to see if a weapon hits an enemy unit. action rolls are always based on a single d6, though you may make many action rolls at the same time, where each dice must score equal to or above a target number to count as a success, with anything below the target being a failure.
+Cadence uses six-sided dice ("d6") to determine the outcome of actions.
+Most rolls are based on a single d6 which may have modifiers applied to them.
+To succeed, the dice must score equal to or above a target number.
+However, a roll of 1 always counts as a failure regardless of any modifiers.

-Action rolls often have modifiers applied to them making the roll either easier or more difficult.
-The modifiers may affect the roll to where it would automatically succeed or automatically fail regardless of the value rolled.
-A roll of a 1 always counts as a failure regardless of modifiers, however a modifier that automatically fails still counts as a failure regardless of the number rolled.

-You may also be asked to "roll-off" against other players.
-In this case both players roll a number of d6 equal to the number of players in the roll-off with the winner being the player with the highest combined result.
-In the case of a tie players should roll-off again until they have unique results.
+You may also be asked to "roll-off" against other players, each player rolls 2 d6.
+The winner is the player with the highest combined result.
+In case of a tie, players roll-off again.

-Unless otherwise instructed, your dice rolls should be done in full view of all players with enough time for them to see the results.
+Dice rolls should be done in full view of all players, and, when a rule permits you to re-roll a dice you may only re-roll a dice once.

-Rules that allow you re-roll a dice only allow that dice to be re-rolled once, regardless of how many rules permit it to be re-rolled.
-If you re-roll a dice you must accept the new result even if it is worse.

-Six sided dice are also used in the game to mark a unit's remaining actions and hit points.
-In this case the dice are not rolled but instead the top face of the dice represents the value.
-In practice this means you will need at least 3 colours of six sided dice to avoid mixing up these uses on the tabletop.

 ### Distance and Measuring

-Measuring is another key part of the game, whether checking if a unit is in range for an attack, or seeing how far they travel when moving.
-Cadence uses inches for all distances and you will need a ruler marked in inches to play.
-When you measure the distance to or from a model you always do so from the closest point on it's base.
-You may measure any distance at any time so long as doing so does not interfere with the actions of your opponent or unnecessarily slow down the game.

-It is important to remember that a model or object is "within" a certain distance if any part of it is closer than the specified distance.
+Measuring is important for checking range and movement.
+Cadence uses inches, and you'll need an inch-marked ruler to play.

+Always measure the distance to or from a model from the closest point on its base.
+You may measure any distance at any time, as long as it doesn't interfere with your opponent's actions or unnecessarily slow down the game.
+Remember that a model or object is considered "within" a certain distance if any part of it is closer than the specified distance.

 ### Armies